emilyoheller/discussion-2/instructions.md

 1. **Optional** `functional` - For the functional version of this calculation, you will need to utilize something called **recursion**.
 In recursive functions, functions will call themselves.
  You can see pseudo-code for a functional factorial in 2.6 of the discussion reading.

-## Object-Oriented Programming: Introduction to OpenMM
-Tomorrow, we will be working with a molecular science library called [OpenMM](https://github.com/openmm/openmm) for our lab.
-OpenMM heavily uses an object-oriented paradigm.
-We will see this tomorrow in our lab.
-View the OpenMM repository (linked above) and answer the following questions.

-1. What language or languages is OpenMM written in?
-Why do you think this is?
-2. Read the C++ [harmonic bond class](https://github.com/openmm/openmm/blob/a97bbeb40f60acefebb8a6feb0e2522c758d0db0/openmmapi/include/openmm/HarmonicBondForce.h#L50) in OpenMM.
-Using what you have learned about C++ classes already, explain the attributes and methods present in the class.
-Identify the construtor.
-Identify public and private variables and methods.
-What does this class represent?
-Is there anything in the class that you don't understand?
-We will discuss this as a class.
-3. Read the Python [topology class](https://github.com/openmm/openmm/blob/e2453f5ec1fc1fd7916e0b398033c3e9ed341877/wrappers/python/openmm/app/topology.py#L70) and perform the same exercise.
-Using what you have learned about Python classes, identify different aspects of the class.
-Where is the constructor defined and wht does it do?
-What are the class attributes and methods?
-Is there anything in the class that you don't understand?
-We will discuss this as a class.